Home » PowerShell » PowerShell Find file (Search for Files using Get-ChildItem)

 PowerShell Find file (Search for Files using Get-ChildItem)

-Get-ChildItem cmdlet in PowerShell is used to get items in one or more specified locations.
+The Get-ChildItem cmdlet in PowerShell is used to get items in one or more specified locations.
 Using Get-ChildItem, you can find files.
 You can easily find files by name, and location, search file for string, or find file locations using a match pattern.

 In this article, I will explain different and best possible ways to find files that match a pattern or find files by extension in PowerShell

-PowerShell find file using Get-ChildItem
+PowerShell Find File using the Get-ChildItem

-Using PowerShell Get-ChildItem cmdlet to show a list of files or directories in one or more locations.
+Use the PowerShell Get-ChildItem cmdlet to show a list of files or directories in one or more locations.

 The Get-ChildItem cmdlet provides more flexibility for simple or advanced wildcards to find files by a search pattern.

-Using Recurse parameter to get items recursively from all the child containers.
+Using the Recurse parameter to get items recursively from all the child containers.
 You can limit the Depth parameter to limit the number of levels to recurse.

 Cmdlet: Get-ChildItem